u107207006/ID-Lottery-Global-Manifesto/README.md

 And the voice of the people is buried in the night!

 [Pre-Chorus 1]
-I am Hsu Chuan-Jung from Taiwan.
+I am Hsu Tsuan-Jung from Taiwan.
 Trained in pharmacy, practiced in medicine.
 I know the sacred weight of First, Do No Harm!
 When the mind is poisoned, no authority can hold!